DPRIYATHAM/advent-of-cyber-2023/README.md

 A93N7_V1KRAM - a avid ***CTF Player***, participated in more than 15+ CTFs (Part of the Institute team)<br>
 A93N7_V1KRAM - a ***Leader*** managing the Cyber Security Club IIIT Kottayam, OWASP Chapter IIIT Kottayam<br>
 A93N7_V1KRAM - a ***Speaker*** delivered 3 Webinars on Cyber Security.<br>
-A93N7_V1KRAM - a ***Explorer*** exploring Comptia Security+, ECouncil Ethical Hacker, Google Cyber Security Certifications on Coursera, and more
+A93N7_V1KRAM - a ***Explorer*** exploring Comptia Security+, EC-Council Ethical Hacker, Google Cyber Security Certifications on Coursera, and more

 🚀 Embarking on a thrilling journey with A93N7_V1KRAM as he delves into the world of #penetrationtesting, #securityengineering, #securityoperations, #machinelearning, #malwareanalysis, and #digitalforensics. 🌐